Vinzerr/Biscord-Documentation/docs/guide/gettingstarted/construction.md

     └─── ping.js
 ```

-Then let's add some codes in our `ping.js` file for it to work.
-You can costumize your own by visiting [CommandResolvable](/doc/typedefs/commandresolvable) or you can follow what is shown below.
+For the command to work, we need to add some codes to it.
+You can costumize your own by visiting [CommandSetup](/doc/typedefs/commandsetup) or you can follow what is shown below.

 ```javascript
 module.exports = {